isomerpages/pmo-nccs/media/speeches/_posts/2024-09-12-post-Speech by Singapore's Ambassador for Climate Action at Unlocking Capital for Sustainability 2024.md

 </li>
 </ul>
 <p>Let me conclude.</p>
-<p>Asia’s transition to net-zero will not be easy. &nbsp;But it is essential
+<p>Asia’s transition to net zero will not be easy. &nbsp;But it is essential
 if the world is to avoid catastrophic climate change.&nbsp; As I said at the start, the battle against climate change will be won or lost in Asia.</p>
 <p>It is not enough that Europe and America – or Singapore for that matter
-– reach net-zero.&nbsp; The rest of Asia must also get there, so that the planet that we all share is safe from climate disaster.</p>
+– reach net zero.&nbsp; The rest of Asia must also get there, so that the planet that we all share is safe from climate disaster.</p>
 <p>The world has a vested interest in Asia’s decarbonisation.
 Singapore will
 do its part, in collaboration with others, to facilitate Asia’s transition